apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RsmTransformPolicy defines the policy generate sts using rsm.
+<p>Defines the policy to generate sts using rsm.
 Passed from cluster.
 ToSts: rsm transform to statefulSet
 ToPod: rsm transform to pod</p>
 </td>